Principled Deep Neural Network Training through Linear Programming: Encoding results for feed-forward neural networks

 \subsection{ResNets, CNNs, and alternative activations}

-Corollary~\ref{cor:DNNtraining} can be directly generalized to handle other architectures as well, as the key features we used before are the acyclic structure of a standard Neural Network and the well behaved Lipschitz constant of the ReLU function.
-These features are present in many other architectures, and yield the following result.
+Corollary~\ref{cor:DNNtraining} can be generalized to handle other architectures as well, as the key features we used before are the acyclic structure of the network and the Lipschitz constant of the ReLU function.